dbcook/openrocket-database/README.md

   specifications.
 For example, dimensional specs of Estes body tubes have all been changed to inches, allowing direct comparison to Estes catalogs.
-The OpenRocket original files have almost all lengths in meters, which obstructs comparison to catalog values for the USA rocket industry.
+The OpenRocket original files have almost all lengths in meters, which obstructs comparison to catalog values for the entire USA rocket industry.

 * Descriptions have been regularized to the engineering standard of a comma-separated list of attributes, progressing from the most general to the most specific.
 For example, an